Queizen30/lumt/index.md

 ## What is this?

 This is a list of useful Minecraft tools, software, websites, [cheatsheets](/cheatsheets/), etc. This website also contains a [blog](/a/) (still in development) and other small pages.
+This website has evolved far beyond just a list.

 ## Why?

-A few days ago (for me december 2025) I was searching for Minecraft websites (when im bored or just feel like somethings missing I just search for neardy websites), but I didn't really find a list.
-(Although there are [a few](a/other-lists)) Now, if you looked at this list, you might say: "But there are a few of them, so why did you make this list?"
+A few days ago (for me, December 2025) I was searching for Minecraft websites — when I'm bored or just feel like something's missing I search for nerdy websites — but I didn't really find a list.
+(Although there are [a few](a/other-lists).)
+If you look at this list, you might say: "But there are a few of them, so why did you make this list?"
-And thats _kinda_ true, but only the first two links are real list with more than 20 items and have different items and core ideas, so I just wanted to _merge_ them and add more items.
-(And I did, on 30th december 2025 the list contains 157 items)
+And that's _kinda_ true: only the first two links are actual lists with more than 20 items and different core ideas, so I wanted to _merge_ them and add more items.
+(And I did: as of 30 December 2025 the list contains 157 items!)